Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 * Create `dts.ipxe` bootchain file in directory where you have a running HTTP server.
-That file should have similar content (you need to enter IP of your host machine in a local network):
+That file should have similar content (you need to enter IP of your host machine in a local network).

 ```bash
 #!ipxe